Stugeh/VaxData/README.md

 `MONGOURL=[INSERT MONGODB URL]`

 ## Project root commands:
-After that's done you can install the application from the project root with `yarn run install` which installs both the api and client.
+After that's done you can install the application from the project root with `yarn install` which installs both the api and client.

 ### `yarn run populate`
 Will wipe your db and insert the data into it from the .source files in /server/src/data.